Alescontrela/cs6476_race_tracks/index.md

-## Problem Statement
+# Problem Statement
 To track [autorally](https://arxiv.org/pdf/1806.00678.pdf) vehicle pose (position & orientation) and twist (linear and angular velocity) in 3D of a leading vehicle from the on-board camera of a chasing vehicle.
 The system would be fed a sequence of images from a monocular camera, and the output would be a real-time estimate of the leading vehicle's pose and twist relative to the chasing vehicle.
+The estimated poses will be used in a multiagent scenario where inter-vehicle communication is not allowed but knowledge of the relative motion is essential.

 <p align="center">